9. The Legend of Zelda: Majora's Mask 3D (3DS)

 3. The Legend of Zelda: The Wind Waker HD (Wii U)

-In this HD remaster, Nintendo did a valiant job of breathing new life into what was already an exceptional Legend of Zelda title.
-It took the game’s timeless art style and gave it a glorious new HD sheen, while also making an extensive amount of worthwhile improvements to previously flawed aspects of the gameplay.
-Sailing across the Great Sea, discovering new islands, and exploring exciting dungeons — the designs of which still shine even today – has simply never been as much fun as it is on Wii U.
+Nintendo breathed new life into The Wind Waker in this HD remaster, taking its timeless art style and giving it a glorious high-def sheen and also making worthwhile improvements to previously flawed aspects of the original.
+Sailing across the Great Sea, discovering new islands, and exploring exciting dungeons — the designs of which still shine even today – has never been more fun than on Wii U.

 2. Metroid Prime Remastered (Switch)